antillean-nighthawk/genshin-quote-bot/README.md

 Bot prefix is $

-This bot is a work in progress
-I plan to add more languages and maybe some other functions
+This bot isn't perfect but it was fun to make